KDVN/doc/kdvn_openerp_guide.rst

 + Request of payments tab: display the current procedure of that expense (State) as well as the VAT invoice issued for the payment.
-§  Differ from Payment to supplier (of material & subcontract), there are only three (3) simple kinds of payment status for expense:
+Â§  Differ from Payment to supplier (of material & subcontract), there are only three (3) simple kinds of payment status for expense:
 BOD checking: Payment document has been checking by Budget Control and Admin Director.
 BOD approved: Payment document has been approved by Admin Director.
 Paid: Payment document has been paid.